maggiedalke/class2-exercise2/README.md

       }, 500);
     }, 500);
   }, 500);
 }, 500);
 ```

 ## Part 3 - Modify the pyramid

-Using the previously provided *pyramid of doom*, insert some code that will print out "odd" in addition the the number, but only when the counter is odd.
+Using the previously provided _pyramid of doom_, insert some code that will print out "odd" in addition the number, but only when the counter is odd.

 ## Part 4 - Fix the pyramid

-Using the previously provided *pyramid of doom*, convert each nested callback into a stand-alone function.
+Using the previously provided _pyramid of doom_, convert each nested callback into a stand-alone function.
 I already got you started.

 ```
 setTimeout(step1, 500);